7 Steps to Handling a Contract Management Crisis

 6. Document the Process

 Don’t let the process go to waste by trying to cut corners through poor documentation.
 In times of crises, every single agreement needs to be in writing, otherwise it may become a potential argument down the road.
-Make sure to keep track of emails, files, document versions, and sign-offs on your enterprise contract management system.
+Make sure to keep track of emails, files, document versions, and sign-offs on your contract management system.
 To facilitate the scanning of printed documents, look for a system with enhanced dDocument scanning features, such as accurate OCR.

 7. Assess through a Post-Mortem